2bc4/twitch-hls-client/README.md

       --no-kill
           Don't kill the player on exit
       --force-https
-          Throw an error if a request is attempted without HTTPS --force-ipv4
+          Abort request if protocol is not HTTPS --force-ipv4
           Only use IPv4 addresses when resolving host names --client-id <ID>